turingschool/lesson_plans/ruby_04-apis_and_scalability/consuming_apis.markdown

 So if it's just HTTP, what's the simplest way to interact with it?

 Let's practice using everyone's favorite lightweight HTTP tool: `cURL`.
+For each of the sections below, we'll be starting with Twitter and then doing some independent exploration using Github and Instagram.

+First, let's head over to the API docs to get a sense of what we're working with.
+You can find them [here](https://dev.twitter.com/rest/public).

+We're mostly interested in the REST API.
+Consider Twitter's summary of what they are providing:

+> The REST APIs provide programmatic access to read and write Twitter data.
+> Author a new Tweet, read author profile and follower data, and more.
+> The REST API identifies Twitter applications and users using OAuth; responses are available in JSON.

+So: __JSON__ and __REST__.
+So far so good.

+Now let's take a moment to peruse the API docs and see what's available.
+This is one of the most important skills when consuming APIs, so it's important to practice.

+__Demo:__ Instructor reads through API docs noting especially what parameters are required for each request and what data is returned.

 #### Your Turn: Instagram and Github Practice